jarecsni/beanlink/README.md

 (In some circumstances you might want to tell BeanLink to keep a reference to a handler, we will discuss this later on when we talk about Features.)

 ### Events
 To start off, all events in BeanLink are of the same basic shape, they are all state change events.
 If you think about it, everything that happens in an app can be expressed by state changes.
-Even a button click although admittedly this is where the paradigm is least adequate.
+That is true even for things, like a click of a button (ok, as you will see that state change event is defined to have `void` as its value which makes sense as there is nothing to store as state for a button click).

 BeanLink events have the following basic structure:
 ```ts